Meet the Governors

 I run my own antique shop in Castle Road, Southsea and have been buying andselling antiques since leaving City Boys School.
 My daughter, Maddie, was the first connection to Craneswater, followed by my son, Harvey, in 2008.
 During Harvey’s time at Craneswater I ran the school football team which I thoroughly enjoyed.
 Football is a passion of mine – I am a coach for Meon Milton Youth Team and have a season ticket to Fratton Park.
 My wife, Sam, has worked as a teaching assistant at Craneswater for seven years.
 My wife and I are passionate about the school and its good reputation and I wish to be part of the school’s continued success.

 My name Dr Enamul Hoque.
 My wife is Kamrunnaher Siddika.
-I have two children, Shajid currently at year 6 at Craneswater Junior and daughter, Sabiha student of Goldsmith Infant at reception class.
-I got PhD in Environmental Science from the University of Newcastle upon Tyne and Postdoc from the University of Portsmouth.
-I am a parent governor for Craneswater Junior.
-I contribute at the Full Governing Body meeting so that its highest potential is achieved.
+I have two children; Shajid who attended Craneswater Junior, and my daughter Sabiha.
+I have a PhD in Environmental Science from the University of Newcastle upon Tyne and Postdoc from the University of Portsmouth.
+I was a parent governor for Craneswater Junior and am now a co-opted governor.
+I contribute at the Full Governing Body meeting so that the school's highest potential can be achieved.
 My special responsibility is training liaison for the governing body.
-I am also a local authority governor for the Goldsmith Infant.
 I enjoy working for the community.
-My hobby is travelling and love the Nature.
-My e-mail account: email@example.com and skype: enamul_uk
+My hobby is travelling and I also love nature.

 My name is Bev Higson.
 I am married to Ian and have two children Natasha currently in year 5 at Craneswater and Alex who will hopefully be starting at Craneswater in September 2012.
 I am a Secondary Maths teacher presently teaching at Springfield School so I have an understanding of education and what Craneswater is preparing our children for.
 I like the way Craneswater instills a sense of independence in our children by encouraging them to try new things whether this be a trip away from home, like Hooke Court in year 3 or fundraising for Children in Need.